pokt-network/docs/paths/node-runner/README.md

 `({ulimit -Sn} >= {MaxNumInboundPeers} + {MaxNumOutboundPeers} + {GRPCMaxOpenConnections} + {MaxOpenConnections} + {Desired Concurrent Pocket RPC connections} + {100 (Constant number of wal, db and other open files)}`

+#### Secure your Server

+Make sure the server that hosts your node is protected by up-to-date anti-virus and anti-malware software.
+Protect your node with a firewall but make sure to maintain login access for yourself and keep the above ports open.

 ## Deploy Your Validator & Full Nodes

 ### Create an account